hjoliver/cylc-doc/src/glossary.rst

       * :ref:`Clock Trigger Tutorial <tutorial-cylc-clock-trigger>`

    ISO8601
-      ISO8601 is an international standard for writing dates and times which is used in Cylc with :term:`datetime cycling`.
+      ISO8601 is an international standard for writing dates and times, used in Cylc for :term:`datetime cycling` and defining task retry intervals etc.

       See also: